eliakaris/jipsta.com/posts/digg.md

 But now I'm back.

 Digg is now under new management, the site has been dramatically simplified, and now they're sporting [an all new RSS reader](http://blog.digg.com/post/45355701332/were-building-a-reader).
-If you're a dinosaur like me, and still read RSS feeds, check out [Digg Reader](http://digg.com/reader).
+If you're a dinosaur like me and still read RSS feeds, check out [Digg Reader](http://digg.com/reader).
 It's great!

 ![Digg Reader](http://jipsta.com/img/digg.png)